univention/univention-corporate-server/doc/app-center/identity_management.rst

 One of the key features of UCS is the integrated identity management (IDM).
 With this central identity management, users benefit, among other things, from a single login independent of which services or systems they use.
-It is highly recommended to integrate the app into the identity management system.
+It's highly recommended to integrate the app into the identity management system.

 If the app should benefit from the identity management, the flag :guilabel:`The